Custom item types

 """

-Return a statedict that describes the target state of this item
+Return a dict describing the expected state of this item on

-dict).
-Returning `None` instead means that the item should
+the node.
+Returning `None` instead means that the item

 Implementing this method is optional.
 The default implementation